 About the Author

-Orphaned at age four, Vernon J. Baker was raised in Wyoming by his grandparents, in a town with just a dozen other black families.
-During adolescence, he spent two years at Father Flanagan’s Boys Home in Omaha, Nebraska.
-He graduated from high school in Iowa, worked as a railroad porter.
-He fought to join a segregated army, and was sent to Italy with one of the few all-black regiments to see combat in World War II.
+Orphaned at age four, Vernon J. Baker (1919–2010) was raised in Wyoming by his grandparents, in a town with just a dozen other black families.
+During adolescence, he spent two years at Father Flanagan’s Boys’ Home in Omaha, Nebraska.
+He graduated from high school in Iowa, then worked as a railroad porter.
+He fought to join a segregated army, and was sent to Europe with one of the few all-black regiments to see combat in World War II.

 Mr. Baker fought in Italy, earning a Purple Heart, Bronze Star, and Distinguished Service Cross.
 He was one of the most highly decorated black soldiers in the Mediterranean Theater.
 On January 13, 1997, fifty-two years after Mr. Baker’s World War II military service, President Clinton presented him with the nation’s highest decoration for battlefield valor, the Medal of Honor.

-Mr. Baker stayed with the Army, lived through its desegregation, and became one of the first blacks to command an all white company.
-He joined the Airborne along the way and made his last jump at age forty-eight.
+Mr. Baker stayed with the Army, lived through its desegregation, and became one of the first blacks to command an all-white company.
+He joined the Airborne Division along the way and made his last jump at age forty-eight.

-After retiring from the Army, he spent nearly twenty years working for the Read Cross.
-Today, he lives in Northern Idaho with his wife.
-Heidy.
+After retiring from the Army, he spent nearly twenty years working for the Red Cross.